 - Let your tomatoes sit in the seasonings for a while (about an hour) at room temperature before serving.
 This lets everything absorb and the flavors begin to really complement one another!

-- Make my Basil Vinaigrette and drizzle it over the tomato salad
+- Drizzle Basil Vinaigrette over the tomato salad, it’s SO good!

 - Add in small mozzarella balls (bocconcini), you can find them at most grocery stores.
 Or cut up or tear regular fresh mozzarella cheese

 - Use this simple Balsamic Vinaigrette as a topping

 - Crumble feta cheese over the tomato salad for a Greek-inspired option.
 You can even add in some fresh cucumbers

 - Toss your tomato salad with Spinach Basil Pesto for extra flavor